Memory usage and management

 Reduce dimensionality

-Excessive memory usage is most often the result of excessive dimensionality.
+Excessive memory usage is usually the result of arrays with too many dimensions (Indexes).
 Analytica makes it very easy to add indexes to your model, but the effect is multiplicative in space and time when those indexes appear in the same array.
 Finding the right trade-off between dimensionality, level of detail and resource usage (time and computation) is an inherent aspect of model building.

 When reducing dimensionality, focus on individual arrays that consume a lot of space as a result of high dimensionality.
 Can you reformulate your problem using a lower-dimensional array?